 For three nights starting August 31st, I will be co-hosting “Big Blue Live,” a broadcast that will bear witness to one of the planet’s greatest revival stories, happening now on the edge of the Pacific.
 Co-produced by the BBC and PBS, I along with a superb team of scientists and TV presenters will base our reporting out of the legendary Monterey Bay Aquarium, which has been integral to the region’s revitalization.(Learn more about “Big Blue Live” in the video below.)

 Don’t forget to tune in starting August 31st at 8 p.m.
 EST/PST on PBS to see what we discover; if you live in a different time zone, check your local listings.
-Until then, check back on Human Nature to learn more about why this region, and the Pacific Ocean, is so special.
+Until then, check back on Conservation News to learn more about why this region, and the Pacific Ocean, is so special.